HafizMuhammdUsamaSaleem/Predicting-Heart-Disease-using-Machine-Learning/README.md

 To run the project, clone the repository and run the Jupyter Notebook file in a Python environment with the required packages installed.

 ## Credits
-The project was developed by [Your Name] as part of a machine learning course.
+The project was developed by Hafiz Muhammad Usama Saleem as part of a machine learning course.
 The Cleveland Heart Disease dataset was obtained from the UCI Machine Learning Repository.